 If you have recently been prescribed HRT it can help to keep an open mind initially and not immediately write it off if it doesn’t seem to be agreeing with you from the outset.
 Most health professionals and manufacturers of HRT suggest you allow around three months for your body to adjust to it.
 Often, any issues are temporary and/or fixable with a few minor adjustments but it helps to have accurate information about risks and potential side effects.

-So what are the signs hormone therapy is not helping, why are some women more likely to encounter problems than others and what is the best course of action if it is making you feel worse than before?
+So what are the signs hormone therapy is not helping?
+Why are some women more likely to encounter problems than others?
+What is the best course of action if it is making you feel worse than before?

 - Problems sleeping